natalie-lang/natalie/README.md

 Natalie is a work-in-progress Ruby implementation.

-It provies an ahead-of-time compiler using C and gcc/clang as the backend.
+It provies an ahead-of-time compiler using C++ and gcc/clang as the backend.
 Also, the language has a REPL that performs incremental compilation.

 There is much work left to do before this is useful.
 Please let me know if you